-Investors should note that SBG is not a guarantor of, and will not guarantee, any Notes issued by SBSA under the Programme.
+Investors should note that SBG is not a guarantor of, and will not guarantee, any Notes issued by SBSA under the DMTN Programme or Structured Note Programme, as the case may be.
 Investors sole recourse in respect of any Notes issued by SBSA is to SBSA.